Ming-DeMers/Cornnect-V2/design-plan/design-journey.md

 **Administrator User:**

-- Username: TODO: username
+- Username: jjj45
-- Password: TODO: password
+- Password: monkey

 **Consumer User:**

-- Username: TODO: username
+- Username: mtd64
-- Password: TODO: password
+- Password: monkey

 **Note:** Not all websites will support consumer log in.
 If your website doesn't, say so.